petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

     `rootDir="data/document_library"`
     ```

-1. Use your database vendor's recommended JDBC database driver.
+1. Use your database vendor's recommended JDBC driver.
 If you're using MySQL, for example, set `jdbc.default.driverClassName=com.mysql.cj.jdbc.Driver` in your [`portal-ext.properties`](../../reference/portal-properties.md) file and replace the MySQL JDBC driver JAR your app server uses.
 See [Database Drivers](../migrating-configurations-and-properties.md#database-drivers) for more details.

     You can configure the upgrade by answering the upgrade tool prompts or by [using upgrade properties files](../reference/database-upgrade-tool-reference.md#manual-configuration).